Allison Janney Wins Her First Oscar, Jokes "I Did It All by Myself"

 “This is for Hal [her late younger brother, who passed away in 2011 at the age of 49],” she concluded.
 “I love you very much.”

+Later that evening in the press room, Janney took time to reflect on what the Oscar meant to her.

+"I kind of didn't dare to dream of things like this, because I didn't want to be disappointed," she admitted.
+"And I think at a certain point, I had given up thinking this would happen for me because I just wasn't getting the kind of roles in film that would give me attention like this, and that's what my very good friend Steven Rogers did for me.
+He says he did it—wrote this for me to do just that, to show a different side of me and show that I could—what I could do, and I will never be able to repay him.
+It's an extraordinary gift he gave me."

-After her win, Janney's Mom co-star and close friend Anna Faris gave her a shout out on Twitter, and others followed suit.
+After her win, Janney's Mom co-star and close friend Anna Faris gave her a shout out on Twitter, and Janney sent the love right back in the Oscars press room.

+"I'm going to have a big crash down after this," Janney said.
+"So I'm happy that I have Mom—the people at Mom to lift me up and keep me—keep me going and keep me focused.
+And I'm just happy to have a job to go to tomorrow.
+But this is extraordinary.
+Thank you."

 Congratulations, Allison!